Skip to main content

 Where to get it prescribed online

 Most of the providers we cover prescribe vaginal estrogen as part of broader HRT care.
-If your symptom set is GSM-only — vaginal dryness, painful intercourse, recurrent UTIs — and you are not currently looking for systemic HRT, the lowest-cost route in our cohort is Wisp, which operates a narrow-scope vaginal-health practice with consult fees commonly under $25 and generic vaginal estradiol commonly $30–55 per month.
+If your symptom set is GSM-only — vaginal dryness, painful intercourse, recurrent UTIs, or urinary urgency — and you are not currently looking for broad systemic menopause management, Wisp may be a low-cost route in our cohort for vaginal estrogen.
+Public Wisp materials list estradiol vaginal cream starting at $20 and a separate menopause consult at $99.
+Wisp also now describes estrogen and progesterone HRT options for eligible menopause/perimenopause patients, so it should not be described as only a narrow vaginal-estrogen pathway.
+Confirm the current consult fee, fulfillment route, and medication cost before committing.
 See the full provider comparison for the trade-offs.

 What to ask a clinician